nubenetes/awesome-kubernetes/docs/project-management-methodology.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">6 questions I try to answer before starting any new project:<br><br>1.
 What problem am I solving?<br>2.
 What constraints do I have?<br>3.
 Who are the main stakeholders?<br>4.
 What are the risks?<br>5.
 How do I measure progress?<br>6.
 What does success look like?<br><br>Don&#39;t sail without a compass.</p>&mdash; Santiago (@svpino) <a href="https://twitter.com/svpino/status/1393868830859010049?ref_src=twsrc%5Etfw">May 16, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">We really need to normalize the conversation around big tech and promotion processes that lead to unnecessary complexity and waste. <a href="https://t.co/pAfErKPKBH">https://t.co/pAfErKPKBH</a></p>&mdash; Kelsey Hightower (@kelseyhightower) <a href="https://twitter.com/kelseyhightower/status/1442298856406863876?ref_src=twsrc%5Etfw">September 27, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">I can&#39;t stop thinking how easier it looks to adjust to new organizations as a manager vs software engineer.
+Institutional knowledge, historical background, footprint/track record, and connections matter a lot more when you are a senior engineer.</p>&mdash; Jaana Dogan at KubeCon ヤナ ドガン (@rakyll) <a href="https://twitter.com/rakyll/status/1445439161570267141?ref_src=twsrc%5Etfw">October 5, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </center>
 </details>